Where will this take me?

 QUALIFYING AS AN ENGINEER

-To become a professionally accredited mechanical engineer, follow the Mechanical Systems major with the Master of Engineering (Mechanical), Master of Engineering (Mechanical with Business) or Master of Engineering (Mechanical with Aerospace)*.
+To become a professionally accredited mechanical engineer, follow the Mechanical Systems major with the Master of Mechanical Engineering.

 You’ll enter your career with the confidence that comes from having a masters degree, with high-level specialist knowledge in your field.

 Learn more about how to become an Engineer at the University of Melbourne.

 OTHER GRADUATE DEGREES